This section of the trail may not be suitable for

 human and animal-powered users during the warm-weather months!

-USGS Topographic map of Lisbon
+Topographic map of Lisbon

 Former Lisbon Depot.
 Digital photograph by Kenyon F. Karl on October 8, 1997.